snabbco/snabb/src/doc/getting-started.md

 make -j
 ```

-## Your First Snabb Switch Program
+## Your First Snabb Program

-Snabb Switch provides you with many reusable network components out of
+Snabb provides you with many reusable network components out of
 the box.
-In Snabb Switch terminology we call these components *Apps*,
+In Snabb terminology we call these components *Apps*,
 because they perform a specific function and can be combined with each
 other in arbitrary ways.
 In this guide we will use two of the apps
-bundled with Snabb Switch to build a small but useful tool.
+bundled with Snabb to build a small but useful tool.

 1. [PcapReader](../apps/pcap/README.md) - This app reads packets from a
 PCAP capture file.